Design Technology at Heath Mount is comprised of 3 different subject strands: Textiles, Food Technology Workshop – Resistant Materials.

 Later years learn how to make basic circuits, structures involving team work, ‘rocket’ cars fired under the pressure of pneumatics using a range of different psi’s, graphic design, CAD/CAM techniques, transfer printing and most recently the use of a 3D printer.
 It is hoped that by the time pupils leave Heath Mount they will be able to complete a range of practical tasks that they would be able to expand upon and take with them into everyday life.

-You can view the design technology curriculum for the 2018/19 school year by clicking here.
+You can view the design technology curriculum for the Summer term 2019 by clicking here.